 - A unified voice in Washington, D.C. to advocate for the interests of your Women’s Business Centers and the clients you serve.
 AWBC engages a government relations firm to guide us in our efforts to ensure that elected officials and stakeholders recognize and support the important and growing role of women-owned businesses in our economy and to sustain federal funding targeted specifically to women’s needs

-- Shared resources and ind a mentor and organizational and program development tools to expand your WBC’s capacity and effectiveness
+- Share resources like organizational and program development tools to expand your WBC’s capacity and effectiveness

 - A path to improved SBA processes and procedures to help WBCs operate more efficiently and effectively